Frequently Asked Questions

 What is the difference between Hospice and Crossroads House?

 Hospice is a certified home health agency that implements the hospice philosophy.
 The certified Hospice receives insurance reimbursement, where Crossroads House is not a certified agency, and does not receive insurance reimbursement.
-We are a Home, where the nurses, staff and volunteers are considered the resident’s “extended family,” and provide 24-hour care, seven days a week, free of charge.
+We are a Home, where the End of Life Caregivers, aides and trained volunteers are considered the resident’s “extended family,” and provide 24-hour care, seven days a week, free of charge.
 Crossroads House relies totally on the community for support.
 Our only income comes in the forms of memorials, donations, fundraising revenues, bequests and grants.